 Islam has an image of paradise in the form of a garden.
 Thus the garden became an integral part of making it paradise on earth in the Taj Mahal story.
 Garden is located to the south of the Taj Mahal, consists of four quadrangles.
 They are divided by four “rivers” of water (another important Islamic image of heaven) that gather in a central pool.
 The gardens and streams were watered by the Yamuna River through a complex underground water system.
 Unfortunately, there are no records to tell about the exact plants in these gardens.

-Decline and Restoration in History of Taj Mahal Story.
+Decline and Restoration In Taj Mahal Story

 Shah Jahan was wealthy enough to support the Taj Mahal and spend enormously on its maintenance, but over the centuries the Mughal Empire lost its wealth and the Taj Mahal fell into disrepair.